alexvanacker/dockerized-idp-testbed/README.md

 7- Execute the query `3_after.sql` to make sure the script worked.

-8- Cherry-pick the commit `3457487470` (fix for local SSO: see [jira ticket](https://contractlive.atlassian.net/browse/CPM-6751))

-Git command:

-`git cherry-pick 3457487470`

-9- Restart NegoApp.
+8- Restart NegoApp.

-10-Login via SSO using a `test.com` email address.
+9-Login via SSO using a `test.com` email address.
 You should be redirected to the IDP.

 Login with `uid` and `userPassword` defined in `ldap/users.ldif`.